 - Collect payments using built-in payment integrations.

-Connect to PayPal, Stripe, or Authorize.net accounts to collect payments through the form.
+Simplify the checkout process.
+Connect to PayPal, Stripe, or Authorize.net accounts to collect registration fees or donations through the form.
 Use the order form tools to calculate the order, include coupon codes, taxes, and more.

 - Secure data collection and storage.